benchristelcom/benchristelcom.github.io/log.md

 I also feel like I've seen such a resource within the last few years, but sadly I don't have it bookmarked.
 Can anyone in the audience help me out?
 Send email to benchristel at gmail.com.
 I'll give you a backlink.

+### Georgia Lacks Lining Numerals

+Related to the above.

+It seems like a bizarre omission, but I cannot get my web browser to display anything other than oldstyle numerals when Georgia is set as the font.
+I think I'm going to switch to Trebuchet MS for headings and Tahoma for body text.
+The only question is, what to use as the fallback for Linux...

 -->

 ## 2024-07-31: Site Updates